Prunus Sato-zakura Group

 late April–early May | Prunus (Sato-zakura Group) ‘Kwanzan’, Kwanzan flowering cherry |

-‘Shogetsu’ was seen in the original location of the Amy Blue Memorial Garden in the old Serra Complex which was replaced by the Knight Management Center.
+‘Shogetsu’ had been planted in the original location of the Amy Blue Memorial Garden in the old Serra Complex which was replaced by the Knight Management Center.